Msde-7/Msde-7/README.md

 ## Research & Experience

-- **Math Cancer Lab**: Contributing to an open-source cell modeling project, optimizing simulations in Python and C++.
+- **Math Cancer Lab**: Contributing to an open-source cell modeling project, optimizing diffusion equations to improve simulations in Python and C++.
-- **IU Advising Data Team**: Leveraged Python, Tableau, and Excel to boost advising engagement by over 100%.
+- **IU Advising Data Team**: Leveraged Python, Tableau, and Excel to boost advising engagement by over 40%.
 - **Fintech @ IU**: Teaching 265+ members CS concepts; built and deployed bots interfacing with trading APIs via Discord and GroupMe.

----

-## What Drives Me

-I love solving challenging problems, teaching others, and creating tools that make a tangible impact.
-Whether it’s optimizing simulations, building applications, or exploring the intersection of finance and technology, I’m always eager to learn and grow.

 ---